Tierra McMahon

 Selected Awards

-• LSE Highly Commended Class Teaching Award Received for academic teaching conducted during the 2022-2023 academic year, London School of Economics.
+• Highly Commended Class Teaching Award Received for academic teaching conducted during the 2022-2023 academic year, London School of Economics.

 • London Arts and Humanities Partnership (LAHP) Research Support Award Received funding award for innovative methods training and research (2022-2023).